miniclue/miniclue-info/PRD.md

 - Row Level Security (RLS) enabled on all tables
 - Vector similarity search using IVFFlat index on embeddings
 - Image hash-based deduplication for slide images
-- Status tracking with multiple error detail fields (explanation_error_details, search_error_details)
+- Status tracking with multiple error detail fields (explanation_error_details, embedding_error_details)

 # Format of messages in topics